SoorajChandran/hoc-demo/README.md

 ## HOC Demo app

-Demo application for Higher order components
+Demo application for Higher order components in react

 clone the repo